learngermanghana/weso-blog/_posts/2026-02-17-hope-dignity-and-support-for-children-fighting-cancer.md

 - **Partner with us**

 📞 Call or WhatsApp: **0555945515**
-🌐 Learn more or support a child: [Visit Wesoamo Child Cancer Foundation](https://www.wesoamochildcancer.com/)
+🌐 Learn more or support a child: https://www.wesoamochildcancer.com/

 ## Final Thoughts